melaniebrgr/react-chemdoodleweb/packages/react-example-app/README.md

-# Static, global installation
+# React example app

-Demonstrate the react chemdoodle web components usage in React application.
+Demonstrates the react chemdoodle web components (`react-chemdoodle`) usage in a React application.